nibi79/zigbee2mqtt/README.md

 - openHAB and binding version
 - error description and steps to retrace if applicable
 - any related `[WARN]`/`[ERROR]` from openhab.log
-- whether it's the binding, bridge, dvice or channel related issue
+- whether it's the binding, bridge, device or channel related issue

 For the sake of documentation please use English language.